 A funeral march seemed to play in your head every time you passed up this drive.
 The immaculately manicured grounds fell out before you, the pristine grasses and precision flower gardens seemed to stretch as far as the eye could see, broken only by terrariums, overgrown with delicate ivy.
 Your eyes seemed to fix there.
 To the untrained, the ivy seemed to have taken over, nature reclaiming its property, but you knew your mother, and unless a great many things had changed, she planted the ivy, hand wove it through the lattice work just as she wanted it, and expertly tended it daily to ensure that not a blade or a leaf wandered out of place.
 Everything seemed made of stone – unchanging and solid to a failing.
 None of it seemed alive.

-, you thought as the carriage clanked to a stop.
+Just like mum, you thought as the carriage clanked to a stop.
 The carriage maid opened the door and let Soren out, each of them extending an arm to assist you as you stepped down.

 As you looked up at the manor, you grimaced.
 There was nothing that had changed in the years you’d been away.
 The stairs, cut from a single block of marble led to the massive and imposing front doors.
 The Vogel crest was emblazoned upon them.